Building Inspector / Code Enforcement

 NOTICE- EFFECTIVE JANUARY 2, 2019 WE ARE NO LONGER UTILIZING A SHARED SERVICE FOR ELECTRIC INSPECTIONS.
-WE HAVE OUR OWN PART TIME INSPECTOR.
+WE HAVE OUR OWN FULL TIME INSPECTOR.
 PLEASE CALL OUR OFFICE AT 662-6430 TO SCHEDULE ELECTRIC INSPECTIONS.
 APPLICATIONS ARE AVAILABLE ON THIS WEBSITE OR IN THE OFFICE.

 - NOTICE – Effective February 22, 2010 New York State Law requires carbon monoxide detectors in ALL homes.
 In addition, the law requires contractors to provide carbon monoxide detectors when they install a new hot water tank or furnace.

 - NOTICE – Reminder-Town ordinances now require property owners to maintain the sidewalks bordering their properties- *** this includes snow and ice removal***

 - NOTICE – Permits required for installation of generators

 - Plumbers and electricians are required to have a license to perform work in the town of Orchard Park as of January 2020.
 Applications available in the building office